"Chinese for Everyone"- Mandarin Chinese for All Adult Learners

 Textbooks is “Chinese in Steps”, vol 1-4.

-Each Level below can be linked with Chinese Proficiency test- HSK.
+Each Level can be linked with Chinese Proficiency test- HSK.

 Courses Textbooks Corresponding HSK